A beginner’s guide to Instagram marketing for small businesses

 Why you need Instagram for your small business

 The recipe behind Instagram’s success is that they’ve managed to create an environment for consumers to actively engage with and cultivate meaningful relationships with businesses online.

 This is proven by the fact that 80% of Instagram users follow at least one brand, which means that for most people, the Instagram experience is as much about business as it is about pleasure.

 Instagram offers tons of features for creating engaging, creative content.
 Tools like Stories, IGTV and Instagram Live can help you connect with your customers on a more personal level.

 And as a small business, it’s incredibly important to engage with your customers and your target audience in order to expand brand awareness.
-The competition is fierce, and developing your unique brand voice will help you stand out from the crowd.
+The competition is fierce, and developing your unique brand voice via a dedicated Instagram marketing strategy will help you stand out from the crowd.

-But engagement is more than simply growing your number of followers; it’s about overall business growth.
+But engagement is more than simply growing your follower count; it’s about overall business growth.

 Creating quality Instagram content through a creative marketing strategy can turn your followers into paying customers.
-And forming long-lasting relationships with them by responding to their comments and showing you care turns them into loyal customers, which are the most meaningful (and profitable) kind.
+And responding to their comments in real-time shows your audience that you care, which is the not-so-secret ingredient needed to turn one-time customers into loyal customers—the most meaningful (and profitable) kind.

 As you scale, you’ll need to make sure you can adapt to your target audience’s needs by maintaining relevance.
 The best way to maintain interest and influence is by fostering those personal relationships and delivering content that continues to resonate with your audience.

 So as a small business, if you want to keep up with the competition and expand your reach, you need to be where your customers are spending most of their time—on Instagram.